-Today, let's delve into a seemingly simple yet extremely practical feature: how to cleverly display the link to the 'Previous Article' on the article detail page.
+Today, let's delve into a seemingly simple yet extremely practical feature: how to cleverly display the link to the 'previous article' on the article detail page.

-The Elegant Solution of AnQiCMSprevArchiveWithnextArchivetags
+The Elegant Solution of AnQiCMS: prevArchivewithnextArchiveTag

-prevArchiveandnextArchiveTags do not require any additional parameters, they will automatically find adjacent documents based on the current page's document ID.
-They can provide including document ID (Id), title (Title), link (Link)as well as the thumbnail (Thumb) and rich information including them are enough to meet our needs for building beautiful and practical navigation links.
+prevArchiveandnextArchiveLabels do not require any additional parameters, they will automatically find the adjacent documents based on the document ID of the current page.
+They can provide including the document ID (Id),Title(Title), link (Link)as well as the thumbnail (ThumbDetailed information, including )and more, is enough to meet our needs for building beautiful and practical navigation links.

-Step 1: Locate your article detail page template file
+Step 1: Locate your article detail page template file.

 For example, in a typical article model, you might edittemplate/default/article/detail.htmlfile.

-Please find yourdetail.htmlfile, and add the following code snippet after the main content of the article (usually{{archive.Content|safe}}the output content)":"
+Please find yourdetail.htmlFile, and after the main content of the article (usually{{archive.Content|safe}}add the following code snippet:

 <div class="article-navigation">